 $82.49

 Ring’s video doorbells are what popularized this category of security equipment in the first place.
-In the decade or so since that first model hit the shelves, they’ve only been improving their offerings.
+In the decade or so since that first model hit the shelves, the company has been improving its offerings.

 Pros & Cons: